 Word studies are one of the basic tools of Bible study.
 If you want to understand the author’s intended meaning, you need to understand the words he chose in his original language.
 If you only circle key English words, you may be circling the same English word but 3 different Greek words and missing some of author’s intent.

 With today’s tools, you don’t have to know Greek and Hebrew to do a good word study.

 What you’ll need

-You’ll need either: 1) a physical concordance, dictionary and commentaries; 2) desktop study software; or 3) access to the internet tools.
+In addition to a Bible, you’ll need either: 1) a physical concordance, dictionary and commentaries; 2) Bible study software; or 3) access to the internet to use the online tools.

 Decide which words to study